congma/base8x/README.md

 `base8x` -- Base-(85 ~ 95) binary/ASCII conversion.

-Encodes binary data 4 bytes a time into a string of maximal length 5, using only ASCII printable characters.
+Encodes binary data 4 bytes a time into a string of maximal length 5, using at least 85 of the 95 ASCII printable characters.
 The alphabet can be specified by the user.
 The inverse operation (decoding) can also be performed.

 ## USAGE